eslint/js/README.md

     // You can also set "latest" to use the most recently supported version.
     ecmaVersion: 5,

-    // specify which type of script you're parsing ("script" or "module")
+    // specify which type of script you're parsing ("script", "module", or "commonjs")
     sourceType: "script",

     // specify additional language features